 The series takes place after a Time Skip where the now Dr. Doyle is attempting to start a medical practice in the resort town Southsea, Portsmouth.
 Doyle struggles to establish himself and inevitably finds himself involved in a murder case.
 Doyle sends a letter to Bell asking for advice, and Bell decides to come down in person.
 Together they find a valuable ally with the local Inspector Warner who willingly seeks their expert medical and forensic advice for the most bizarre murders that seem to haunt the seaside town.

-The series only has six episodes (or five depending how the pilot is edited) and some speculate it was Screwed by the Network after someone from the BBC remarked it was "too successful for the wrong department".
+The series only has six episodes (or five depending how the pilot is edited).

 Series One (2000) note